tonethar/IGM-330-Fall-2018/exams/sample-midterm-exam.md

 <hr/>

-19. What is an immediately invoked function expression (IIFE – pronounced "iffy") and what is the rimary advantage of using one?
+19. What is an immediately invoked function expression (IIFE – pronounced "iffy") and what is the primary advantage of using one?

 <hr/>